 Portfolio Evaluation and Interview

-Once your application has been reviewed for eligibility, the Computer Animation and Interactive Media department will contact you for an in-person portfolio evaluation and personal interview.
+Once your application has been reviewed for eligibility, the Animation, Interactive Media, & Game Design department will contact you for an in-person portfolio evaluation and personal interview.
 Please do not mail your portfolio to the Admissions Office.

-When you come for your evaluation, please bring a typed cover letter introducing yourself, describing your abilities, and telling us what attracts you to and interests you most about the fields of Computer Animation and Interactive Media.
+When you come for your evaluation, please bring a typed cover letter introducing yourself, describing your abilities, and telling us what attracts you to and interests you most about the fields of Animation, Interactive Media, & Game Design.

-If you have specific questions about the portfolio requirements, please call the Computer Animation and Interactive Media office at 212 217.5440.
+If you have specific questions about the portfolio requirements, please call the Animation, Interactive Media, & Game Design office at (212) 217-5440.